-Pla Planning Re view Reporting 1.
-Develop complianc a risk e based and audit 1.
-Measures the performance of departments according to KPIs and performance targets set in the municipal scorecard and departmental scorecards.
+Pl Planning Re view Reporting 1.
+Develop compliance a risk e based Measures the performance of departments according to KPIs and performance targets set in the municipal scorecard and departmental scorecards.
 1. Submit quarterly reports to the Municipal Manager. plan.
 2. Assess the functionality of the PMS.
 2. Submit quarterly reports to the 3.
 Ensures that the system complies with the Act.
 Performance Audit Committee.
 4. Audit the performance measures in the municipal scorecard and departmental scorecards.
 5. Conduct compliance based audit.

-• Roles and Responsibilities of the Audit Committee
+Roles and Responsibilities of the Audit Committee

 Monitoring

-Pla Review Reporting
+P Planning Review Reporting

-1. Receives and approves the annual audit plan.
+1 .
+Receives and approves the annual audit plan.
 1.Review quarterly reports from the internal audit committee.
 Reports quarterly to the municipal Council.